CSC 335 Operating Systems

 and fellow students in working out

 solutions to assignments.
-This especially applies to NACHOS and C
+This especially applies to understanding NACHOS.

 or virtually) so you can ask each other questions like, "what